-In May 2009, Amgen exercised its option.
-As a result, Amgen became responsible for the development and commercialization of omecamtiv mecarbil and related compounds at its expense worldwide (excluding Japan), subject to our development and commercialization participation rights.
-Amgen will reimburse us for agreed research and development activities we perform under the collaboration.
-We are eligible for potential pre-commercialization and commercialization milestone payments of up to \$600 million in the aggregate on omecamtiv mecarbil and other potential products arising from research under the collaboration, and royalties that escalate based on increasing levels of annual net sales of products commercialized under the agreement.
+Under the Amgen Agreement, as amended, we are eligible for potential pre-commercialization and commercialization milestone payments exceeding \$650 million in the aggregate on omecamtiv mecarbil and other potential products arising from research under the collaboration, and royalties that escalate based on increasing levels of annual net sales of products commercialized under the agreement.
 The Amgen Agreement also provides for us to receive increased royalties by co-funding Phase III development costs of omecamtiv mecarbil and other drug candidates under the collaboration.
 If we elect to co-fund such costs, we would be entitled to co-promote the co-funded drug in North America and participate in agreed commercialization activities in institutional care settings, at Amgen's expense.

 In July 2013, Amgen announced that it had granted an option to commercialize omecamtiv mecarbil in Europe to Servier.